How to Wear & Care for Cashmere Sweaters: 7 Worth the Splurge

 How to Style a Cashmere Sweater?

 Cashmere sweaters can be worn anywhere from work to weekends and dressy events.
-They’re especially lovely for romantic date nights because this alluring knit is so soft and fuzzy it invites touch.
+They’re especially lovely for romantic date nights because this alluring knit is so soft and fuzzy that it invites touch.

 Where to Buy Cashmere Sweaters?

 I’ve highlighted a few great places to buy cashmere, but there are many more.
-Cashmere is always available, but I think this year even more so with the trend towards “Quiet Luxury.”
+Cashmere is always available, but I think this year, even more so, with the trend towards “Quiet Luxury.”
 Some of the best cashmere can be found at

 *Quince (very affordable)